land-systems/land-systems.github.io/content/_index.md

         filename: chiarella2021.jpg
       text: |
         <br> Our research focuses on how land use and more broadly land systems can contribute to sustainability.  <br>
-        We study land use transitions, i.e. non-linear land use dynamics at broad scale such as forest transitions and emergence of land use frontiers; linkages between globalization and land use including how supply chain transparency and interventions can halt deforestation; theories of land system change; and social-ecological feedbacks.  <br> We are part of the [Earth and Life Institute](https://uclouvain.be/fr/node/2517) at [UCLouvain](https://uclouvain.be/en/index.html) in Belgium. <br> (Photo: people from rural communities in Northern Mozambique (2021, C. Chiarella))
+        We study land use transitions, i.e. non-linear land use dynamics at broad scale such as forest transitions and emergence of land use frontiers; linkages between globalization and land use including how supply chain transparency and interventions can halt deforestation; theories of land system change; and social-ecological feedbacks.  <br> (Photo: people from rural communities in Northern Mozambique (2021, C. Chiarella))
   - block: collection
     content:
       title: Latest News